 Who is the leaflet for?
 What is its aim?

-Teasing is part of most children’s normal experience.
-However, this can get out of hand and no longer be ‘a bit of fun’.
+Teasing or banter are part of most children’s normal experience, however this can get out of hand and no longer be ‘a bit of fun’.
+The NSPCC defines bullying as ‘intentional behaviour that hurts someone else.’
 If the teasing is happening frequently or persistently and your child is starting to feel hurt and/or upset, then it needs to be addressed.

 When to suspect bullying

-Your child may not tell you that he or she is being bullied.
-It can be useful for parents to be aware of signs that their child is being bullied.
+Your child may not tell you that he or she is being bullied, for fear or embarrassment, so it can be useful for parents to know some indicators.:

-- Changes in their normal behaviour – for example, children may be more upset, become angry or be less talkative than usual.
+- Your child may be more upset, become angry or be less talkative than usual.

-- Suddenly stop enjoying activities, going to places, and/or stop wanting to go to after school clubs, lessons etc.
+- Suddenly stop enjoying activities, going to places, and not wanting to go to after school clubs, lessons etc.

-- They may start using language that is not typical for them.
+- Start using language that is not typical for them.

-- Frequently complaining of headaches or stomach aches.
+- Frequently complain of headaches or stomach aches.

 - Changes in their eating or sleeping habits.